Archives

 If you have a number of Keepers hidden under another card, however, as with the Treasure Map in Pirate Fluxx (or the Secret Stash, a Stoner Fluxx promo), those are all counted as just “one Keeper” (the one Keeper showing on the top of the other card/s).

-Q: If I have a Keeper which says I get some benefit from discarding or moving it, can I take that benefit if I’m forced to do that for some reason?
+Q: If I have a Keeper which says I get some benefit from discarding or moving it, can I take that benefit if I’m forced to do that for some reason, like a Keeper Limit?

 A: No. Keepers which give you some benefit for discarding or giving them away are supposed to be a cost to gain the benefit.
 If you are forced to move or discard, it won’t count as your sacrifice.
 For example, if you discard one of your Keepers because of a Keeper Limit, you don’t get to gain the benefit of the sacrifice.
 That’s an independent penalty.